 Where's the best ice cream in Baton Rouge?
 You got it, the LSU AgCenter Dairy Store—located at the corner of South Stadium Drive and Tower Drive on LSU’s campus.
 It serves 16 flavors of ice cream made with milk from cows at the AgCenter’s Southeast Research Station in Franklinton.
 Tiger Bite, a blueberry and vanilla confection, is the signature flavor, but we highly recommend the chocolate cookies and cream.
 Other items including cheese, meats and coffee are also available.
 It's staffed by student workers, so the business hours aren't as liberal as you might hope.
 If you want to get a taste of one of the best-kept secrets in Baton Rouge, you'll need to visit Monday - Friday from 8:30 a.m. until 5:00 p.m.

 LSU Memorial Tower and Parade Ground

-Among the university’s most scenic vistas are its six lakes.
+Among the university’s most scenic vistas are its six lakes—University Lakes, often referred to as the LSU lakes.
 Kayaking, paddleboarding, running… there is a huge variety of options for outdoor adventurers here, all right in the heart of Baton Rouge.
 These historical lakes, transformed from swamps in the 1930s, are today are home to pelicans and bald cypresses, plus paved trails, fishing piers and picnic spots.

 Just a short walk from Tiger Stadium is the North Gates shopping district, which for decades has been the place for shopping, dining and entertainment for LSU fans and students.
 Shop for Tiger gear, dine on Cajun and Creole specialties, play video arcade games while drinking a cold one, or catch up on other scores at a local watering hole.